kaiser-jan/svelte-settings/README.md

 ## Roadmap

 - [ ] Desktop Support / Responsiveness
+- [ ] Conditional Visibility (only show setting if other settings allow)
 - [ ] More settings types
   - [ ] Nested objects
   - [ ] Date/Time